-- The TOE shall provide an Event Audit security function (SF7) to enforce the following rules for monitoring audited events. - Accumulation or combination of the following auditable events would indicate a potential security violation. - 1.
-The external voltage supply goes outside acceptable bounds. - 2.
-The external clock signal goes outside acceptable bounds. - 3.
-The ambient temperature goes outside acceptable bounds. - 4.
-Application program abnormal runaway. - 5.
-Attempts to physically probe the device. - 6.
-Attempts to gain illegal access to reserved RAM memory locations. - 7.
-Attempts to gain illegal access to reserved EEPROM memory locations. - 8.
-Attempts to gain illegal access to reserved peripheral or IO register locations. - 9.
-Attempts to execute instruction to read the program memory from the nonsupervisor program location. - 10.
-Attempts to move the RAM stack to an illegal RAM memory location.
+- The TOE shall provide an Event Audit security function (SF7) to enforce the following rules for monitoring audited events. - Accumulation or combination of the following auditable events would indicate a potential security violation. - The external voltage supply goes outside acceptable bounds - 2.
+The external clock signal goes outside acceptable bounds - 3.
+The ambient temperature goes outside acceptable bounds - 4.
+Application program abnormal runaway - 5.
+Attempts to physically probe the device - 6.
+Attempts to gain illegal access to reserved RAM memory locations - 7.
+Attempts to gain illegal access to reserved EEPROM memory locations - Attempts to gain illegal access to reserved peripheral, IO and AdvX register locations.

-- 11. Attempts to execute an AVR opcode that is not implemented. - 12.
-Attempts to illegally write access the device's EEPROM. - 13.
-Attempts to gain illegal access to supervisor modes. - 14.
-The exposure to UV light goes outside acceptable bounds. - The Strength of Function claimed for the Event audit security function is high.
+- 9. Attempts to execute illegal instruction "LPM" to read the program memory from the non-supervisor program location - 10.
+Attempts to move the RAM stack to an illegal RAM memory location defined by SPHLC and SPLLC registers - 11.
+Attempts to execute an AVR opcode that is not implemented - 12.
+Attempts to illegally write access the device's EEPROM - 13.
+Attempts to gain illegal access to Supervisor mode - 14.
+Exposure to UV light goes outside acceptable bounds - The Strength of Function claimed for the Event audit security function is high.